The Forest Is Our Life

 Many of the world’s forest has been demolished.
 Around ninety-some percent of the forests in the Philippines have been destroyed.
 Because Madagascar has lost 95% of its rainforest, the country is having problems supplying water, food, and sanitation for the growing population.
 The problems in Madagascar have also led to desertification, degradation of water, and soil loss.
 In 2008, the Brazilian government reported that a record rate of deforestation is taking place in the Amazon.
 The causes of deforestation within Brazil are beef ranches, crop farms, and other developments in agriculture.
 When it comes to Ethiopia, 98% of the forest disappeared within 50 years while 14% of the forest was destroyed between 1990 and 2003.
 Nigeria lost 70% of its forest between 1990 and 2005 due to subsistence agriculture, logging, and wood fuel.
 Nigeria’s old-growth forest no longer exists.
 Countries like Thailand, the Philippines, and India has deemed their deforestation a national emergency.

 The Negative Impact of the Destruction of Forests

 There are many negative effects that come with deforestation and I have talked about some of them.

-The continuation of forest destruction causes dramatic decline in wood.
+The continuation of forest destruction causes a dramatic decline in wood.
 Because of this, the impact not only hurts those who like to save the forest, but it also hurts those who destroy it for greed.
 Wood that satisfies human needs will decline.
 This includes industrial companies that log it.
 How can you log what does not exist?
-Not only that, but when all the wood is gone so is our air.
+Not only that but when all the wood is gone so is our air.